Home » Garden » Are Hydrangeas Deer Resistant? The Best Repellent Strategy

 • From this point on in early spring, plan to spray deer repellent on susceptible plants 1x per month.
 If it rains, do it a little sooner than that.

-• If you have herds of deer living on property that literally eat everything, I recommend spraying every 1-2 weeks initially depending on damage they do and size of population.
+• If you have herds of deer living on the property that literally eats everything, I recommend spraying every 1-2 weeks initially depending on the damage they do and the size of the population.

 Close- up of limelight hydrangea with tall phlox in bloomHow to Propagate Hydrangeas in 7 Easy Steps